-It is expected that an applicant will take the test at the school closest to their home address and state that school on the CCHS Supplementary Information Form.
+It is expected that an applicant will take the test at the school closest to their home address.
 Please note that once a test venue has been selected and submitted on the registration form, no change can be made.
 Test results will only be shared with those schools within the group who hold a valid registration for that child, in accordance with the School's admissions policy.
 Registration for the CCHS Entrance Test will close at 4pm on Thursday 16th June 2022.
 In ordinary circumstances late registration for the CCHS Entrance Test will not be accepted.
 Applicants who move to the area after the close of registration, for reasons that could not be foreseen, should contact the Admissions Office to be considered for sitting the entrance test on a later date.